usnistgov/oar-pdr/metadata/README.md

 If relying on the Docker container for the prerequisite tools (see above), start the container via the `run.sh` to start a bash shell.
-Change into metadata directory to run the examples described below.
+Inside this shell, the curent directory will be `oar-pdr/metadata` (i.e. the directory that contains this README).

 To convert a single POD format Dataset document into a NERDm Resource document, run the `jq` command with the following pattern: